datafest-prep/datafest-prep.github.io/index.md

 You are welcome to use any coding language you like at DataFest, but this site focuses on using R for DataFest.

 * If you are new to R, start on
-* If you are new to RMarkdown, start here.
+* If you are new to RMarkdown, start on the [RMarkdown](https://datafest-prep.github.io//class_activities/rmarkdown_instructions/) page.
+Note that using RMarkdown is optional, but it is a nice tool!
 * Once you have the all the softaware ready to go, the activities can be found in the [Course Calendar](https://datafest-prep.github.io//calendar/)